|

 (stationary models, unit roots and co-integration, spectral analysis) and

-may be covered include duration data and hazard function models,
+which may be covered include duration data and hazard function models, and

 course provides a general treatment of the economics of energy markets and